 The molecular and cellular basis of the structure and function of organisms, including the role of major biological molecules in cellular structures, metabolism, protein expression, and the genetics of reproduction.
 Lab includes experimental design and automated data collection and analysis.
 Includes current trends in cellular biology research, and an introduction to scientific literature and writing.
 Lecture and lab.
-Prerequisite: High school AP Biology and ACT science score of 19 or higher or BIO 1400, CHM 1410 and CHM 1420 with grades of C or higher.
+Prerequisite: High school AP Biology and ACT science score of 19 or higher.
 Fall, Spring